fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 We'll start with simple examples of creating a [chart]({% site.baseurl %}/getting-started/plain-javascript/your-first-chart-using-plain-javascript#create-your-first-chart-1), followed by a [gauge]({% site.baseurl %}/getting-started/plain-javascript/your-first-chart-using-plain-javascript#create-your-first-gauge-8) and a [map]({% site.baseurl %}/getting-started/plain-javascript/your-first-chart-using-plain-javascript#create-your-first-map-13).

-Before going through this article, please [install]({% site.baseurl %}/getting-started/plain-javascript/install-using-plain-javascript '@@open-newtab') the `fusioncharts` package, if not already installed.
+Before going through this article, please [install]({% site.baseurl %}/getting-started/plain-javascript/install-using-plain-javascript '@@open-newtab') the `fusioncharts` package, if you haven’t installed it already.

 ## Create your first chart